 270 vs 30-06: Which Is Right For You?

 When using the right bullets and with good shot placement, both cartridges are excellent for hunting medium to large sized game.
 Indeed, both the .270 Winchester and .30-06 Springfield are great choices if you’re looking for a really versatile cartridge.

-They are both extremely extremely effective (and popular) for deer hunting.
+They are both extremely effective (and popular) deer hunting cartridges.
 Indeed, whitetail deer probably make up well over half of the game harvested by those two cartridges each year.
 The .270 and .30-06 also work really well for feral hogs and black bear hunting.
 The same goes for exotic game like sika, axis, and fallow deer.

 However, this is where the strengths and weaknesses of each cartridge start to diverge.

 The flat trajectory of the .270 Winchester makes it great for animals that are more likely to require longer range shots like mule deer or pronghorn.
 By the same token, the fact that the .270 also has a relatively mild recoil also makes it a great cartridge for mountain hunts where a lightweight rifle is really desirable.
 After all, there’s a reason why Jack O’Connor liked his .270 so much for hunting sheep why it’s also still such an effective cartridge for mountain goat, Himalayan Tahr, and chamois hunting.

 On the other hand, since it shoots heavier and larger diameter bullets, the .30-06 Springfield has a clear advantage when hunting larger species like caribou, elk, and moose.
 When using a 180 grain bullet, the .30-06 also has a clear advantage when hunting most species of African plains game.